 Some of the city’s most beautiful neoclassical buildings are here, such as the Academy, the University, the National Library, the Old Parliament etc.

-The intricate changing of the guards wearing skirts and shoes made of wood and leather takes place all year long, every hour, in front of the first palace of modern Greece, which now houses the Parliament.
+The intricate changing of the guards wearing skirts and shoes made of wood and leather takes place every hour, in front of the first palace of modern Greece, now the Parliament.

-A pleasant break from the city bustle, the former Royal Garden was created by the first King and Queen of Greece in the 19th century, at a time when watering it meant cutting the water supply for the rest of the city...
+A pleasant break from the city bustle, the garden was created in the 19th century, at a time when watering it meant cutting the water supply for the rest of the city...

 A monumental arch built by the Athenians to honour the Greek-loving Roman emperor.